avrilkim/canvasFrame/README.md

 [http://avrilkim.github.io/canvasFrame/](http://avrilkim.github.io/canvasFrame/)

 ### features
-Internet explorer has authorize problem in brower even IE10+.
-So I opened new window with image. and safari has similar rule as well.
-I solved same method as well.
+Internet explorer ans safari has authorize problem in browser even IE 10+.
+So I opened a new window with image.

   - libraries : jQuery, cropper + Swiper (not necessary for example site)
   - Works in most of major browsers that support CSS 3 (IE10+)